 Building Rodanthe Bridge

-In January 2017, the North Carolina Department of Transportation (NCDOT) awarded Flatiron a $145 million design-build contract to elevate a portion of N.C.
+In early 2017, the North Carolina Department of Transportation (NCDOT) awarded Flatiron a $145 million design-build contract to elevate a portion of N.C.
 12 along a new 2.4-mile span dubbed Rodanthe Bridge.
 N.C.
 12 serves as the sole thruway for several communities strung along the state’s Outer Banks region, a series of sandy barrier islands that form an extensive arc beyond the mainland in the Atlantic Ocean, which also serve as a major tourist destination.
 N.C.
 12 is prone to erosion, washouts, and flooding from storms, snarling traffic and marooning residents, particularly residents of the small community of Rodanthe.

 To solve these issues, NCDOT accepted the design-build proposal submitted by Flatiron, in partnership with designer RK&K, to construct a “jug handle” bridge that elevates N.C.
 12 above the Pamlico Sound, redirecting the thruway from its current path along the sandy barrier islands to the span above the waterway — west of the Outer Banks and the Atlantic Ocean.
 From north to south, the bridge will arc westward then eastward: from a southern point of Pea Island National Wildlife Refuge to a northern point in Rodanthe.
 This section of N.C.
 12, as previously built, is susceptible to storm breaches and was damaged in 2011 by Hurricane Irene and in 2012 by Hurricane Sandy.